robinboncoeur/Art/docs/writing/2DE-1stEd.md

 The delivery truck arrived ten minutes later.

-I could feel its arrival as much as hear it—every capable woman in the building moved at the sound.
+I could feel its arrival as much as hear it — every capable woman in the building moved at the sound.
 That was the bit that hit hardest: how smoothly everything shifted into take-delivery mode.

 Sarah went to the door.
 Mum took the invoice.
 Mara cleared the cutting table.
 Lisa opened the supplier tab and began checking numbers aloud.
 Lucy reappeared without the hat but still in the coat, because apparently a gentleman adventurer could be trusted with wool if properly supervised.